ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost too many bits!
+1. Why did the programmer always carry a screwdriver?
+Because he wanted to debug the hardware too!

+2. How does a computer programmer communicate with others?
+In binary code, they speak 0s and 1s!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+3. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-3. Why do programmers prefer dark mode?
+4. Why do programmers prefer dark mode?
 Because light attracts bugs!
-4. Why did the cybersecurity expert break up with their partner?
-They found out they were phishing for compliments!

 [
-Wed Aug 30 01:05:57 UTC 2023
+Thu Aug 31 01:06:13 UTC 2023
  ]